Analyse public tags added to Trove¶

 How many duplicates across zones?¶

 A single resource in Trove can appear in multiple zones – for example, a book that includes maps and illustrations might appear in the 'book', 'picture', and 'map' zones.
 This means that some of the tags will essentially be duplicates – harvested from different zones, but relating to the same resource.
-We can quantify this by finding put how many tags there are in the overlapping 'book', 'article', 'picture', 'music', 'map', and 'collection' zones, then dropping duplicates based on the tag
+We can quantify this by finding put how many tags there are in the overlapping 'book', 'article', 'picture', 'music', 'map', and 'collection' zones, then dropping duplicates based on the tag, date and record_id fields.

 # Total tags across overlapping zones